htarab-b/deeworb/README.md

 ### <div align="center">I'm Barath, an aspiring Software Developer and Tech Enthusiast</div>

-- 🔭 I’m currently invested in brushing up my skills in Backend Programming and API Development
+- 🔭 I’m currently invested in brushing up my skills in Full-Stack Development and API Programming

-- 👨‍💻 My research interests include Software Development Technologies and Frameworks
+- 👨‍💻 My research interests include Software Development Practices and Programming Technologies

 - ❓ If you want to talk about Data Structures, Algorithms or Design Principles, I'm your guy 😉

-- ⚡ Fun fact: I can not only code but also solve 20 different types of Rubik's Cubes 💪
+- ⚡ Fun fact: I can not only code but also solve 20 different types of Rubik's Cubes 😬

 <br/>